emikobell/wrap-app/README.md

 CLIENT_SECRET="abc123"
 ```

-6.Make sure that the variables are available in your environment:
+6. Make sure that the variables are available in your environment:
 ```zsh
 source secrets.sh
 ```